BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/neisseriapipeline/documentation_neisseria.md

 | NanoPlot: Median read quality          | No           | No        | Yes     |
 | seqkit: GC-content deviation           | No           | No        | Yes     |

-## 6. Variant calling & filtering
+## 6. Variant calling & filtering (optional)

-Reads are mapped against the H37Rv reference genome using `Bowtie2 2.5.1`, in case of illumina input and `minimap2 2.26`, for ONT data input.
+Reads are mapped against the reference genome using `Bowtie2 2.5.1`, for illumina data and `minimap2 2.26` for ONT data.
-Variants are then called using `bcftools 1.17`, specifically `bcftools mpileup` followed by `bcftools call`
+Variants are then called with `bcftools 1.17`, using the `bcftools mpileup` followed by `bcftools call` with the following options:

 ```
 bcftools mpileup samtools_sort.bam --fasta-ref H37Rv.fasta --output-type z --count-orphans --output out.pileup;